gravitational/teleport/rfd/0049-sso-configure-command.md

 ...
 ```

-## Interactive and batch modes
+## Interactive mode

-We support two modes: interactive and batch (non-interactive).
-In interactive mode we may provide the user with
+If the terminal attached to stdin is interactive we default to interactive mode.
+In interactive mode we may provide the
-choices (e.g. preset) or ask them to provide details (secrets, identifiers etc.) In batch mode we never ask but use
+user with choices (e.g. preset) or ask them to provide details (secrets, identifiers...).
+In non-interactive mode we
-defaults (when possible) or insert comments asking for the data to be filled manually afterwards.
-Some

-Interactive mode is used when we detect TTY or `--interactive` flag is provided, batch mode is used otherwise.
+always use defaults or return error if no sensible defaults are possible.

+The interactive mode may be forced on and off with `--interactive` flag.

 ## Proxy URL discovery

-The command will make an effort to discover the correct proxy URL.
-Failing that, an appropriate default along with
+The command will make an effort to discover the correct proxy URL from client profile.
+Failing that, an appropriate
-comment will be put into the configuration file.
+default along with comment will be put into the configuration file.

-## Implementation details

-Each combination of `--kind` and `--provider` will be mapped to single template based
-on [text/template](https://pkg.go.dev/text/template) package.
-The extension points will be handled by calls to functions
-or conditionals, with functions handling the input fetching and state management.
+## Initial scope for POC

+Only `--preset=okta` and non-interactive mode are in scope of POC.

 ## Security

 The command will never modify existing Teleport configuration, this will be done by the user by further invocation
 of `tctl create` command or by other means.

 The command may handle user secrets.
-The implementation must ensure these are silently written anywhere (e.g. we must
+The implementation must ensure these are not silently written anywhere (e.g. we
-not save partially filled-in configuration files to temp files).
+must never save partially filled-in configuration files to temp files).

 When asking for secrets we should disable local echo (same as when asking for passwords).